 - Requirements 188.8.131.52 and 184.108.40.206: Hashing and disk encryption

 - Requirement 6.4.2: Web Application Firewall (WAF) implementation

 - Requirements 6.4.3 and 11.6.1: Ensure payment page integrity

 - Requirement 12.3.3: Cryptographic cipher management

 - Requirements 12.6.2, 18.104.22.168, and 22.214.171.124: Security awareness training

 PCI DSS 4.0 requirements include key and certificate management and validation as a top priority

 When transmitting cardholder information over open networks, strong cryptography and security protocols must be implemented to safeguard the Primary Account Number (PAN).
 PAN refers to the unique payment card number that identifies the issuer and the cardholder account.
 “Open and public” refers not only to the Internet but also wireless technologies such as Wi-Fi, Bluetooth, cellular, and satellite communications.

 However, data encryption is only as strong as the underlying key and certificate management processes.
 PCI DSS 4.0 focuses on effectively managing and validating cryptographic keys and certificates.
 More specifically:

-188.8.131.52: this adds a new requirement to keep an inventory of trusted keys and certificates used to protect PAN during transmission and that the inventory of trusted keys and certificates is examined to verify it is kept up to date.
+This new requirement mandates keeping an inventory of trusted keys and certificates used to protect PAN during transmission and that the inventory of trusted keys and certificates is examined to verify it is kept up to date.